dojo/docs/dojox/widget/AutoRotator.rst

 .. contents::
    :depth: 2

-TODO: short summary of the component/class/method

 A rotator that automatically transitions between child nodes.

 ============
 Introduction
 ============

-TODO: introduce the component/class/method

 Adds automatic rotating to the dojox.widget.Rotator.
 The AutoRotator has parameters that control how user input can affect the rotator including a suspend when hovering over the rotator and pausing when the user manually advances to another pane.

 =====
 Usage